Skip to content

 Singles is the format for the last day of the Ryder Cup.
 This constitutes straight up match play, which sees all 12 European players face an opponent from the USA in a head-to-head contest.

-Luke Donald will return as captain for Europe, while Keegan Bradley was selected for the United States after Tiger Woods reportedly turned the role down.
+In 2025, Luke Donald returned as captain for Europe, while Keegan Bradley was selected for the United States after Tiger Woods reportedly turned the role down.

 Technically yes.
 Players on the European side need to retain their DP World Tour memberships, and accept and penalties that come their way for playing on LIV, but they are eligible to play.